msr-fiddle/blox/Readme.md

 # Blox

+This repository contains the source code implementation of the Eurosys 2024 paper "Blox: A Modular Toolkit for Deep Learning Schedulers".
+This work was done as part of Microsoft Research's [Project Fiddle](https://https://aka.ms/msr-fiddle).
+This source code is available under the [MIT License](LICENSE.txt).

-Blox provides a modular framework for implementing research schedulers.
-Blox includes all infrastructure which is needed to implement a scheduler for deep learning jobs.
-More than just including infrastructure blox provides modular abstractions which can easily swapped/modified to enable researchers to implement novel scheduling policies.
+Blox provides a modular framework for implementing deep learning research schedulers.
+Blox provides modular abstractions which can be easily swapped/modified to enable researchers to implement novel scheduling and placement policies.

 ### Abstraction Provided
 * Job Admission Policy - Allows researchers to implement any admission policy and provides an interface to accept jobs.